 Our meetings are held on the first Tuesday of each month at 1900hrs in the Sub-Branch Rooms.
 New members are welcome.

-If you are interested in joining the Naval Association, Greenbank Sub-Section or would like more information, please contact the President Gary Aldridge at the Sub-Branch on 07 3380 0270 or at firstname.lastname@example.org
+If you are interested in joining the Naval Association, Greenbank Sub-Section or would like more information, please contact the President Michael Brophy at the Sub-Branch on 0417 750 826 or at the Sub-Branch on 07 3380 0270.